WB Head Comments on Hogwarts Legacy JK Rowling Controversy

 WB Games president David Haddad has said that while he may not agree with J.K.
 Rowling’s stance on certain topics, she’s a private citizen who’s free to express her opinions on social media.

-Haddad said during a company Q&A in response to employees’ questions about the recent backlash surrounding Hogwarts Legacy.
+Haddad said this during a company Q&A in response to employees’ questions about the recent backlash surrounding Hogwarts Legacy.
 For the uninitiated, Hogwarts Legacy is based on Rowling’s work, and the writer’s ongoing comments about the transgender community continue to draw ire.
 WB Games previously tried to assuage concerns by stating that Rowling isn’t directly involved in the game’s development.
 However, the publisher stopped short of confirming whether Rowling would receive royalties from sales or not.

 According to Bloomberg’s Jason Schreier, Haddad’s statement is as follows: